Endocranium: Endocranial elements in humans

+Sexual dimorphism in the prenatal period is observed, for example in the area of the anterior cranial fossa: the angle of the anterior fossa in male fetuses is greater than in female fetuses.

 Other animals

 Endocranial components in other tetrapods

 The endocranium in mammals is much reduced in relative size and number of bones compared to the condition in the ancestral land vertebrates, though the occipital bone occur as one or more stout bony elements in several mammal groups.
 The occipital bone is also found as several bony elements in birds and reptiles, while the skull of modern amphibians is generally reduced with a simplified endocranium.
 The skull of early labyrinthodonts were rather complex, and contained in addition to the bones mentioned above several small cartilaginous components that are fused to temporal and occipital bones in mammals: